Stars and Celebrities: A Network Creation Game: Acknowledgements

+We thank anonymous reviewers for all their useful comments and suggestions, they helped, undoubtedly, to improve the quality of this paper.

-\textbf{Acknowledgments} This work was partially supported by funds from the Spanish Ministry for Economy and Competitiveness (MINECO) and the European Union (FEDER funds) under grant COMMAS (ref.
-TIN2013-46181-C2-1-R), and SGR 2014 1034 (ALBCOM) of the Catalan government.
+This work was partially supported by funds from the AGAUR of the Government of Catalonia under project ref.
+SGR 2014:1034 (ALBCOM).
+C. \`{A}lvarez, A. Duch and M. Serna were partially supported by the Spanish Ministry for Economy and Competitiveness (MINECO) and the European Union (FEDER funds), under grants ref.
+TIN2013-46181-C2-1-R (COMMAS).
+M. Blesa was partially supported by the Spanish Ministry for Economy and Competitiveness (MINECO) and the European Union (FEDER funds), under grant TIN2012-37930-C02-02.